 Homegrown: For more than a century Berluti has been raising the bar on what is acceptable in fashion.
 This knit blazer begins life as a standard navy jacket, but the addition of fine, soft leather trim brings a greater hint of masculinity to the staid piece.
 Adding resiliency without sacrificing class.

 Perfect Blend: Known more for their suits, Brioni likes to “slum it” with a few blazers from time to time.
 This one is a blend of silk and wool offering a smooth look and feel that makes every outfit.
-Throw it over a blood-soaked chicken suit.
-The Tic could pull it off.
+Ideal for any smart casual or formal occasions, the Brioni Tic has the skills to finish off any outfit.